-- 1. Research and share information on the history of video games, including timelines of events, historical figures, and changes in generational game development. - 2.
-Play a variety of games to research, collect, and analyze game play data. - a.
-Write a critical analysis of a current video game. - 3.
+Pre-Production Research and share information on the history of video games, including timelines of events, historical figures, and changes in generational game development.
+Play a variety of games to research, collect, and analyze game play data.
+Write a critical analysis of a current video game.
 Research the methods used to create and sustain player immersion and explain why it is important.

-Game Platforms

-- 4. Explain game ratings, genres, and types. - 5.
+Game Platforms Explain game ratings, genres, and types.
 Research and share information on various computer and mobile game development platforms.

-Game Design and Development Process

-- 6. Summarize the game design production cycle. - 7.
-Define the roles and responsibilities of team members on a video game design team and identify their typical short- and long-term goals. - 8.
-Demonstrate game concept development process and roles both independently and as part of a team. - 9.
+Game Design and Development Process Summarize the game design production cycle.
+Define the roles and responsibilities of team members on a video game design team and identify their typical short- and long-term goals.
+Demonstrate game concept development process and roles both independently and as part of a team.
 Compare and contrast communication features and interface design.

 10. Assess and apply strategies to prevent, debug, and eliminate problems.

-Examples: viruses, malware, inconsistencies within data

-11. Develop an end goal game strategy and feedback needed to progress through the game.

-Examples: earning points, reaching levels, overcoming obstacles

-- 12. Incorporate a user friendly experience for design functionality which allows players to change movements, immerse themselves in the environment, and take control or drive on their own. - 13.
-Include interface elements in game design.

-Examples: sounds, graphics, spatial recognition, narration

-- 14. Create an original game design which executes game concept development, communication features, interface design, game strategy, and immersification. - a.
+Examples: viruses, malware, inconsistencies within data 11.
+Develop an end goal game strategy and feedback needed to progress through the game.
+Examples: earning points, reaching levels, overcoming obstacles 12.
+Incorporate a user friendly experience for design functionality which allows players to change movements, immerse themselves in the environment, and take control or drive on their own.
+13. Include interface elements in game design.
+Examples: sounds, graphics, spatial recognition, narration 14.
+Create an original game design which executes game concept development, communication features, interface design, game strategy, and immersification.a.
 Create a title page for an original project with instructions, characters, levels, puzzles, art, graphics, animation, and clear navigation including start, pause, quit level, and end game.

-Software Application

-- 15. Identify tools and software commonly used in game development, including web page and graphic design, art, and animation. - 16.
-Utilize vector, modeling, and paint programs used to make graphics and animation. - a.
+15. Identify tools and software commonly used in game development, including web page and graphic design, art, and animation.
+Software Application 16.
+Utilize vector, modeling, and paint programs used to make graphics and animation.a.
 Explain the principles of 2D and 3D animation as they relate to game graphics.
-Examples: walk, run, jump, idle - 17.
+Examples: walk, run, jump, idle 17.
 Explain the use of readme files and source codes, and demonstrate appropriate documentation for templates, libraries, and copyrighted materials used.

-Post-Production (Game Testing, Enhancement, and Release)

-- 18. Enhance or upgrade an original stand-alone or online game using various computer programming languages or game/animation engines to write code and implement programming skills. - a.
+Post-Production (Game Testing, Enhancement, and Release) 18.
+Enhance or upgrade an original stand-alone or online game using various computer programming languages or game/animation engines to write code and implement programming skills. a.
 Integrate created assets into a functional digital platform with a logical theme or concept.
 Examples: scoreboard, leaderboard, celebratory messages, levels, lives, instructional display

-19. Execute an original game and implement g

-Examples: in-house, larger testing

-a.
-Demonstrate an understanding of the te

-design.

-- 19. Execute an original game and implement game testing. - Examples: in-house, larger testing group(s), open release without additional instructions - a.
-Demonstrate an understanding of the techniques used to evaluate game mechanics, game play, flow, and game design. - b.
-Analyze design elements that maintain player interest and vary the degree of challenge. - 20.
-Demonstrate project management skills, utilize feedback data to improve an original game, and add advanced features.

-Examples: feedback from testing groups, basic general maintenance for overall improvement
+19. Execute an original game and implement game testing.
+Examples: in-house, larger testing group(s), open release without additional instructions a.
+Demonstrate an understanding of the techniques used to evaluate game mechanics, game play, flow, and game design. b.
+Analyze design elements that maintain player interest and vary the degree of challenge.
+20. Demonstrate project management skills, utilize feedback data to improve an original game, and add advanced features.
+Examples: feedback from testing groups, basic general maintenance for overall improvement Career Awareness 21.
+Gather information on the gaming industry, including career opportunities and training in game design and production. a.
+Connect information to personal interests and develop a plan for a possible future career in the field of computer gaming and simulation programming.
+22. Develop a plan to identify and enhance any workplace skills needing improvement in the computer game field. a.

-Career Awareness

-- 21. Gather information on the gaming industry, including career opportunities and training in game design and production. - a.
-Connect information to personal interests and develop a plan for a possible future career in the field of computer gaming and simulation programming. - 22.
-Develop a plan to identify and enhance any workplace skills needing improvement in the computer game field. - a.
 Create a computer game or simulation designed to improve workplace skills.